CDEBase/fullstack-pro/README.md

 If you want to develop FullStack locally you must follow the following instructions:

-* Fork or Clone this repository

-* Install the project in your computer
 1. Clone fullstack-pro locally
 ```
 git clone https://github.com/cdmbase/fullstack-pro